Dame

 Her

-she was born.
-Soon after the outbreak of World War II, the Taylors
+was born.
+Soon after the outbreak of World War II, the Taylors returned

-returned to the United States and settled into their new life
+to the United States and settled into their new life in Los Angeles.

 Performance

-she married.
-At the age of three the young Taylor started dancing,
+married.
+At the age of three the young Taylor started dancing, and

-and eventually gave a recital for Princesses Elizabeth and Margaret.
+eventually gave a recital for Princesses Elizabeth and Margaret.
+Not

-Not long after relocating to California a family friend suggested
+long after relocating to California a family friend suggested the

 She